How can a lesson be delivered online?

 How do I make a payment?

 I can provide you with bank details to make a bank transfer.
+Some international customers prefer to pay via Paypal.
 Payments can be made on a lesson by lesson basis preferably in advance.

 Can I make cancellations?

 I endeavour to be reasonable.
 I have children myself so understand that commitments can suddenly become impossible.
-I will reschedule were possible and would not charge cancellation fees unless this becomes a recurring issue.
+I will reschedule were possible and would avoid charging cancellation fees where reasonable.

-Have you had a CRB or DMS Check?
+Have you had a CRB or DBS Check?

 Child safety is my number one priority as both a teacher and parent.
-Yes, I do have an up to date CRB/DBS check.
+Yes, I do have an CRB/DBS check.
+It is updated annually.